trunal123/PerennialMayDayChallenge/Questions.md

 <h2> QA 1</h2>

-Write an automation program to find out the number of votes and % of :heart: for Avengers Endgame from BookMyShow.
+Write an automation program to find out the number of votes and % of :heart: for Avengers Endgame from Class.

 <h3>Example</h3>
 <h4>Output:</h4>